Pension Planning

 The only taxes in the UAE are:

-• Corporate income tax (9% from 2023, applying only to companies with annual profits exceeding AED 375,000, equivalent to approximately GBP 80,000)
+• Corporate income tax (9% from 2023, applying only to companies with annual profits exceeding AED 375,000, approximately GBP 80,000)

-• Excise duties (on fuel, energy drinks, tobacco and alcohol)
+• Excise duties (on fuel, energy drinks, tobacco, and alcohol)

 • Real estate transfer tax (5.5% on property transfers, though this is not income tax)